 - Exhale slowly while bringing the body down to the neutral position.
 And relax.

-Benefits: Strengthens the core, arm muscles, shoulders and thighs; is great for the liver and kidneys; helps reduce constipation and alleviates digestive problems.
+Possible benefits: Strengthens the core, arm muscles, shoulders, and thighs; it is great for the liver and kidneys; helps reduce constipation and alleviates digestive problems.

 Caution: If your kid suffers from any chronic disease or spinal cord problems, avoid the pose.

 This is a foundational pose for all the standing asanas and could be a calm-down yoga pose for children.

 - Spread the legs a few inches apart and spread the toes.